xbmc/repo-scripts/script.skinshortcuts/README.txt

 			- There is no need for the script to reload the skin

 Whichever combination of methods and menu systems you choose, details of how to implement are below.
 Below that, there is information common to all methods which you should also read.

+You may also choose to manage menu's yourself, and just make use of the scripts list of available shortcuts.
+For more details see "Just Select Shortcuts" in Advanced Usage.txt

 Using the 'Gotham' method of filling a list - Sub-menus only